neurologic/Neurophysiology-Lab/modules/earthworm-giant-fiber-ap/earthworm-giant-fiber-ap_landing.md

 The **refractory period** is the amount of time needed before a neuron can fire a second action potential.
 This is caused in part by the inactivation of sodium channels after an action potential — it takes time for them to close, to then be reopened by a depolarizing stimulus.
 This period is called the *absolute* refractory period.
 After an action potential, the membrane of the axon is also hyperpolarized, due to the slowness of K+ channels closing.
 So, there is a period of time where the neuron requires more voltage to fire an action potential.
 This period is called the *relative* refractory period.

 We can obtain an estimate of the refractory periods of a neuron by delivering pairs of stimulus pulses ("*paired pulses*") with different inter-pulse intervals.
+In this dataset, the relative refractory period is defined by the range of inter-pulse-intervals for which the action potential amplitude is reduced by more than 10%.
+The absolute refractory period is defined by the range of inter-pulse-intervals for which the second pulse fails to elicit an action potential at all.

 ## Experimental Requirements